Find Affordable College Courses

 Longview, TX

-LeTourneau University did quite well in this year’s ranking of the best places for industrial production technology students to get a bachelor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, LeTourneau University did quite well on this year’s best value schools for industrial production technology students working on their bachelor’s degree.
 LETU is a small private not-for-profit school located in the small city of Longview.

 Best Industrial Production Technology Colleges by State